amiti-17/MrDonaldsProject/README.md

-This project is located: https://mrdonalds-23ccc.web.app/

 # MrDonaldsProject

-I'm taking a React course.

-# Getting Started with Create React App
+This project you can found by url: https://mrdonalds-23ccc.web.app/

+# Here I will present several implemented possibilities:

+# If you wanna download the source code to your system, this some tips on how to run it:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).